Deewiant/Mycology/readme.txt

 Recent changes
 --------------

+	2010-03-18    - Don't test o if y claims it isn't supported.
 	2009-05-13    - MycoTRDS accepts P-values greater than 0 and reports unacceptable values as UNDEF, not BAD.
 	2009-04-04    - Made the u test not abort if the storage offset isn't (0,0).